 First, Travis can access a "3rd-Rater" job doing menial labour.
-Travis will pick up coconuts, mow the lawn, wash cars, and collect scorpions.
+These jobs were deliberately designed to be tedious and boring, much as such jobs would be in real life; Travis will pick up coconuts, mow the lawn, wash cars, and, for some insane reason, collect scorpions.
 All of these job missions try and use the Wiimote in a clever way, but most fail.
 When mowing lawns, players steer by twisting the Wiimote in their wrists to turn in a different direction.
 To put a scorpion in a container strapped to Travis's back, the player much lift the Wiimote, as if they were tossing the scorpion over their shoulder.

 After completing the initial job, Travis unlocks a series of two assassination missions.
 These missions have Travis going to a location (usually one the player has already visited) and killing everyone.
 Certain parameters change one battle from the next (kill a specific character, kill everyone in Travis's Dark Side mode, go through an upside down version of the level with reversed controls) adds some variety to these missions, but it's more or less the same fighting that takes places in the game's main missions.
 Unfortunately, these missions can get repetitive very quickly.
 It is hoped that new twists will be added to the Heroes' Paradise remake to spice things up a little.

-Travis can also return to his motel room and play with his cat, Jeanne.
+Alternately, Travis can also return to his motel room at any time and play with his cat, Jeanne.

 Meet the Assassins